MB3hel/AUVControlBoard/math/README.md

 ## Robot Thruster Arrangement

 - The arrows on the diagrams below are the direction the thrusters push water when given a positive speed (meaning the force excreted on the robot is in the opposite direction).
-- Note: Thruster numbers may not match SW8 exactly.
-This can be addressed later by adjusting motor numbers in the motor matrix (will be explained later).
+- Note: Thruster numbers can be easily switched later if thrusters are connected to different pwm outputs.
-- Note: Directions of arrows may be incorrect for positive speed on some thrusters.
-Inverting sign of speed per motor as needed in software can correct this.
+- Note: Thruster directions can be inverted by the control board firmware if needed (without changing the math).

 <p align="center">
     <img height="400" src="./img/thruster_config.png">